Birmingham city centre

-Birmingham City Centre, also known as Central Birmingham and often known locally as town, is the central business district of Birmingham, England.
-Following the removal of the Inner Ring Road, the city centre is now defined as being the area within the Middle Ring Road.
-The city centre is undergoing massive redevelopment with the Big City Plan, which means there are now nine emerging districts and the city centre is approximately five times bigger.
+Birmingham city centre, also known as Central Birmingham, is the central business district of Birmingham, England.
+The area was historically in Warwickshire.
+Following the removal of the Inner Ring Road, the city centre is now defined as being the area within the Middleway ring road.
+In recent years the city centre has been undergoing massive redevelopment with the Big City Plan, which means there are now nine emerging districts and the city centre is approximately five times bigger.